OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-05.md

 ## 1 Peter 5:11

-To Him be the dominion forever and ever.
+To Him be all power, for all eternity.
 Amen.

 ## 1 Peter 5:12